+This table shows the cumulative annual progress of the project against what was originally anticipated would be completed.
+Some minor procedural processes works are anticipated in 2028/29.
+This is on the assumption that consensus is reached on the draft.

 Background Documents to the Development of GFM Standards

-The AR-PST Stage 4 Topic 1a report, the background to the development of GFM was set out and this is not being repeated in this report.
-Accordingly, in this report, apart from the functionality described in the paper titled “Grid forming functional specifications and verification tests for North American bulk power system connected battery energy storage systems” by Thant, Isaacs, Unruh, Quint, Ramasubramanian, Matevosyan and Hoke, CIGRE Science and Engineering publication CSE No 34 October 2024 that was presented at the CIGRE 2024 Session in Paris and subsequently published as a CIGRE CSE report, this report focuses on any new documents that have been published since then relevant to GFM standards development.
+The AR-PST Stage 4 Topic 1a report sets out the background to the development of GFM Standards and is not being fully repeated in this report.
+Accordingly, in this report, apart from the functionality described in a CIGRE CSE Report as described in Section 3.1 below, this report focuses on any new documents that have been published since then relevant to GFM standards development.

 CIGRE CSE Report

-Amongst various other CIGRE Publications published, the paper titled “Grid forming functional specifications and verification tests for North American bulk power system connected battery energy storage systems” by Thant, Isaacs, Unruh, Quint, Ramasubramanian, Matevosyan and Hoke, CIGRE Science and Engineering publication CSE No 34 October 2024 was presented at the CIGRE 2024 Session in Paris and subsequently published as a CIGRE CSE report.
+Amongst various other CIGRE Publications published in this area, the paper titled “Grid forming functional specifications and verification tests for North American bulk power system connected battery energy storage systems” by Thant, Isaacs, Unruh, Quint, Ramasubramanian, Matevosyan and Hoke, CIGRE Science and Engineering publication CSE No 34 October 2024 was presented at the CIGRE 2024 Session in Paris and subsequently published as a CIGRE CSE report provides a useful reference for the development of Grid Forming Converters.

 The paper summary notes that grids dominated by CBRs in the absence of synchronous resources need a portion of the CBR resource mix to be grid forming to maintain stable operation.